mcmero/SVclone/README.md

 Additionally, the run directory may be specified:

 * --run <run_dir> or -r <run_dir> : run for which to perform post-assignment.
 Defaults to "best" (selects best run if using MAP), if no best run is available, defaults to run0.

+#### Post-assign output ####

+Post-assign creates the same output structure as in the cluster step.
+One minor difference: in the assignment_probabilities file output, we use a transformed likelihood to estimate probability of a variant belonging to a particular cluster, rather than a probability based on the MCMC chain (which does not exist for a post-assigned variant).

 #### Configuration file ####